Farley's & Sathers Candy Company: E.J. Brach's Candy

 Klaus Jacobs almost immediately fired Brach's top officers and gutted the leadership of its sales, marketing, production and finance departments.
 Some of these positions were filled with executives from Suchard's European operations; people with little experience in the candy industry (see: Favorite Brands above).
 Former executives cited Jacobs Suchard's autocratic management style and inability to recognize the difference between American and European candy consumption habits.
 The name of the company was changed to Jacobs Suchard Inc., a name few retailers or consumers recognized and product lines were trimmed from 1,700 to 400 in an attempt to cut costs.
 This alienated many of its largest customers, including Walgreens and Walmart, who found other sources, including Farley Candy.
 In addition to the cuts in product selection, Brach's also chose to curtail holiday promotional activities.

 In 1990, Phillip Morris purchased Jacobs Suchard for $3.8 billion, except for its U.S. subsidiary, E. J. Brach Corp.
 A holding company named Van Houten & Zoon Holding AG was formed by Klaus Jacobs to run Brach and other businesses.
 Disagreements with Klaus Jacobs on marketing and management strategies continued, particularly over commodity vs. branded (Brach's) products.
 In 1993 alone, Brach's saw 3 different CEO's, and continued to experience a high rate of turnover and dismissals within the sales and marketing departments.
 Many of Brach's sales personnel left to work for its competitors.;

 In September 1994, E.J.
 Brach's purchased the Brock Candy Company of Chattanooga for $140 million, a year in which Brock Candy had sales of $112 million and profits of $6.5 million.
-This was the second attempt by the two companies to join together.
+This was the second attempt by the two companies to join.
 The first time had been while E.J.
 Brach's was under American Home Products ownership.
 The merger attempt at that time was canceled due to concerns of an antitrust suit.

 For a time the new company operated as the Brach and Brock Candy Company.
 This was later changed to Brach's Confections.